Kotlin/kotlinx.coroutines/docs/cancellation-and-timeouts.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-cancel-03.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-cancel-03.kt).

 As you can see, now this loop is cancelled. [isActive] is an extension property available inside the coroutine via the [CoroutineScope] object.